Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

 visibility of the query data for each user.
 Therefore, a trust relationship exists.
-The ability of the operator to provide a transparent, well documented, and secure privacy service will likely serve as a major differentiating factor for privacy conscious users.
+The ability of the operator to provide a transparent, well documented, and secure privacy service will likely serve as a major differentiating factor for privacy conscious users when they make an active selection of which resolver to use.

 It should also be noted that the choice of a user to configure a single resolver (or a fixed set of resolvers) and an encrypted transport to use in all network environments has both advantages and disadvantages.
 For example the user has a clear expectation of which resolvers have visibility of their query data however this resolver/transport selection may provide an added mechanism to track them as they move across network environments.
+Commitments from operators to minimise such tracking are also likely to play a role in users selection of resolver.

 More recently the global legislative landscape with regard to personal data collection, retention, and psuedonymization has seen significant activity with